Faculty and Staff Resources

 - If students believe accommodations are not meeting disability-related needs, refer them back to DAR.

 - Use a syllabus statement and class announcements to invite students to discuss their learning needs.

 - Fill out test request forms.

-- Be sure audio visual materials are accessible.
-If you have questions about captioning or need help creating a transcript, contact Disability and Accessibility Resources.
+- Be sure course materials are accessible.
+Contact DAR if you have questions about captioning, transcripts or creating accessible documents.

 - Disability-related information shared by students should be treated and protected as confidential medical information.
 This includes verbal communication, email and printed information.

 - Faculty do not have the right to ask students if they have a disability.

 - For those students with documented disabilities, faculty do not have the right to ask about the nature of the disability.
 However, if students choose to disclose their disability, this information should be treated confidentially.